SourceDoctor/examsresult/Readme.md

 * define Time Periods and weight them
 * define School Class for School Year and assign Students
 * handle several Subjects in every School Class
+* handle mixed Classes with students of several School Classes
 * import Students from CSV
 * import Students from a Class of a School Year before
+* assign a photo to a student
 * handle an Exam for complete School Class or a single student
 * CSV/PDF Export of School Class Student List
 * CSV/PDF Export of Exams List of School Class